 Rounds played as part of the TPWGC

-Be sure to review the Day Of Play Procedures and download the USGA TM app before you get to the golf course.
+Be sure to review the Day Of Play Procedures and download the USGA GHIN app before you get to the golf course.

 Rounds played as non TPWGC rounds